Skip to content

 {

-// this content uses inherited right-to-left content direction
+// content with inherited RTL content direction

 });